erikaduan/introductory_maths/README.md

 + [Chuanxin Liu](https://github.com/codetrainee)

 ## Project setup
 This project was created using the following setup:
-+ Visual Studio Code packages extensions for [Quarto](https://marketplace.visualstudio.com/items?itemName=quarto.quarto), (Python)[https://marketplace.visualstudio.com/items?itemName=ms-python.python], [R](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia).
 + R package dependencies are managed using `renv` for `R version 4.1.2 (2021-11-01)`.
-To use R in Visual Studio Code, `install.packages("languageserver")` must also be run in R.
 + Python virtual environment and package dependencies are managed using `poetry` for `Python 3.9.6`.
-+ Julia package dependencies are managed using `Pkg` for `julia version 1.7.3`.

 ## References